fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@armaanpathan/exploiting-dom-based-xss-via-misconfigured-postmessage-function-bfc794969a0a">-Exploiting DOM Based XSS via Misconfigured postMessage() Function</a>

+<a href="https://medium.com/@tobydavenn/stored-xss-to-other-users-via-messages-e033239821b5">-Stored XSS To Other Users Via Messages</a>

 <a href="https://0u.ma/5">-Cache Poisoning via SelfXSS + Path Parameter</a>

 <a href="https://godiego.tech/posts/STO/">-Subdomain Takeover in Azure: making a PoC</a>